AIE-Lafayette/SummerCamp3D/README.md

 ![LevelManagement2](Images/LevelManagement2.gif)

 If the lighting in the scene looks weird after the game resets, it's just because the lighting needs to be regenerated.
 To generate the lighting, navigate to "Window -> Rendering -> Lighting" to open the lighting settings.
-Then click the "Generate Lighting" button in the bottom left.
+Then click the "Generate Lighting" button in the bottom right.

 ![LevelManagement3](Images/LevelManagement3.png)